 Understanding how to evaluate your training and development programs is a big piece of proving their value and seeing how to increase training effectiveness.
-Learn the ins and outs of training evaluation in this ebook that walks you through the famous Kirkpatrick Model.

 One of the keys to a successful training and development program, and possibly the most important, is leadership buy-in from the top down.
 Having leadership support helps drive the importance of a program, assist with accountability, and establish appropriate expectations.

-Leadership buy-in is more easily obtained when the program manager has been able to identify the needs of the organization, align them to the business and develop formalized goals and metrics that will provide results.
+Leadership buy-in is more easily obtained when the program manager has been able to identify the needs of the organization, align them to the business, and develop formalized goals and metrics that will provide results.